sara-mobsite/Cloud-Aware-Optical-Radar-Land-Cover-Mapping-via-NDIs-Reconstruction/README.md

 ## Synthetic Cloud Generation

 For synthetic cloud generation on the DFC2020 data, we used the cloud simulation strategy from [SatelliteCloudGenerator: Controllable Cloud and Shadow Synthesis for Multi-Spectral Optical Satellite Images](https://www.mdpi.com/2072-4292/15/17/4138).
 The generator provides controllable cloud configurations that simulate different cloud appearances by changing cloud thickness, transparency, and locality.
+The code used to regenerate and inject synthetic clouds into the DFC2020 samples is provided in SatelliteCloudGeneratorDFC2020.py.

 The cloud configurations follow the four cloud types reported in the SatelliteCloudGenerator paper: